-- S.4.1.
-Compartment Identification.
-Each compartment of a multiple-compartment tank shall be conspicuously identified by a letter or number marked on the dome or immediately below the fill opening.
-Such letters or numbers shall be in regular sequence from front to rear, and the delivery faucets or valves shall be marked to correspond with their respective compartments. - S.4.2.
-Compartment Capacity, Single Indicator.
-A compartment provided with a single indicator shall be clearly, permanently, and conspicuously marked with a statement of its capacity as defined by its indicator. - S.4.3.
-Compartment Capacity, Multiple Indicators.
-A compartment provided with two or more indicators shall be clearly, permanently, and conspicuously marked with a statement identifying: - (a) each indicator by a letter or number and, immediately adjacent thereto, - (b) the capacity of the compartment as defined by the particular indicator.
+S.4.1.
+Compartment Identification. - Each compartment of a multiple-compartment tank shall be conspicuously identified by a letter or number marked on the dome or immediately below the fill opening.
+Such letters or numbers shall be in regular sequence from front to rear, and the delivery faucets or valves shall be marked to correspond with their respective compartments.

+S.4.2.
+Compartment Capacity, Single Indicator. - A compartment provided with a single indicator shall be clearly, permanently, and conspicuously marked with a statement of its capacity as defined by its indicator.

+S.4.3.
+Compartment Capacity, Multiple Indicators. - A compartment provided with two or more indicators shall be clearly, permanently, and conspicuously marked with a statement identifying:

+- (a) each indicator by a letter or number; and - (b) immediately adjacent to each letter or number, the capacity of the compartment as defined by the particular indicator.